paritytech/parity-bridges-common/bin/runtime-common/README.md

 - the messages sent over the bridge are dispatched using [call dispatch module](../../modules/call-dispatch/README.md);
 - the messages are `pallet_bridge_call_dispatch::MessagePayload` structures, where `call` field is encoded `Call` of the target chain.
 So the `Call` is opaque to the [message lane module](../../modules/message-lane/README.md) instance at the source chain.
 It is pre-encoded by the message submitter;
 - all proofs in the [message lane module](../../modules/message-lane/README.md) transactions are based on the storage proofs from the bridged chain: storage proof of the outbound message (value from the `pallet_message_lane::Store::MessagePayload` map), storage proof of the outbound lane state (value from the `pallet_message_lane::Store::OutboundLanes` map) and storage proof of the inbound lane state (value from the `pallet_message_lane::Store::InboundLanes` map);
-- storage proofs are built at the finalized headers of the corresponding chain, so all message lane transactions that are accepting proofs are verifying header proofs using finalized bridge chain headers from Substrate bridge module.
+- storage proofs are built at the finalized headers of the corresponding chain.
+So all message lane transactions with proofs are verifying storage proofs against finalized chain headers from Substrate bridge module.

 **IMPORTANT NOTE**: after reading this document, you may refer to our test runtimes ([rialto_messages.rs](../millau/runtime/src/rialto_messages.rs) and/or [millau_messages.rs](../rialto/runtime/src/millau_messages.rs)) to see how to use these helpers.